These remarkable benefits of network marketing vs. traditional business will surprise & intrigue you.

 The network marketing vehicle is different though.
 Anybody can get in and drive.

-The speed you drive will depend partially on the type of car you’re driving (compensation plan) and also on your skills as a driver (business leader).
+The speed you drive will depend partially on the type of car you’re driving (compensation plan) and also on your skills as a driver (leader).

-Regardless of how fast you go in the beginning, this vehicle can get you to the final destination of massive and generational wealth.
+Regardless of how fast you go in the beginning, this vehicle can get you to the final destination of building generational wealth.

 If you take 2-3 years building a network marketing business and fail (i.e. quit), then oh well- nothing ventured nothing gained.